PixelStoriesEngine/pixel-stories-docs/src/content/docs/tutorials/basic-pixel-stories.md

 title: Basic Pixel Stories
 description: A beginners guide to Pixel Stories
 ---

 In this tutorial, we will be creating a map with terrain and objects, adding animations and actors, as well as implementing a bit of the event system.
+To follow along, <a href="https://app.pixelstories.io/editor" target="_blank">open the game engine</a> in your browser and <a href="https://api.pixelstories.io/storage/v1/object/public/misc/Basic_Tutorial_Assets.zip" download> download the assets </a> for this tutorial.

-You can find <a href="https://app.pixelstories.io/embed/9JqZWsEk20" target="_blank">the final project here</a>!
+You can find the finished project <a href="https://app.pixelstories.io/embed/9JqZWsEk20" target="_blank">here</a>!

-## Make a New Story Project
+## New Story Project

 To get started, first we have to launch the editor and create a new story.
 After that, you will be put right into the editor.

-## Creating Our First Map
+## Our First Map

 Right now our story doesn't have any maps.
 Create a new map by clicking "Create new map."
 Now we're prompted to enter map information.
 Let's name our map "Hello World."
 We can leave our map tile size at 16px.